zeroluck/docs/sources/admin-guide/deployment/index.md

 # Gluu Server Installation
 These are instructions for **single server** Gluu Server deployments.

-Commercial Gluu Server Cluster Packages are currently under development, but are not quite ready for primetime.
+Commercial Gluu Server Cluster Packages are currently under development.
+The packages **are not ready** for production deployments.
 You can learn more about the cluster project [here](http://gluu.org/docs-cluster).

 **Note:** Before deploying the Gluu Server it may be helpful to review our [getting started](../getting-started/index.md) document.
-For any issues that arise during deployment, please check our [troubleshooting doc](../faq/troubleshooting.md) or browse and/or open a ticket on our [support site](http://support.gluu.org).
+For any issues that arise during deployment, please check our [troubleshooting doc](../../faq/troubleshooting.md) or browse and/or open a ticket on our [support site](http://support.gluu.org).

 # Supported Operating Systems
 We currently publish packages for the following operating systems: